Kratom Short-Term, Long-Term, Side Effects, and Addiction Treatment

 The dangers of kratom use appear to be especially pronounced in the case of “Krypton,” which is an herbal product marketed as an especially potent form of kratom.
 Krypton is actually a combination of kratom and O-desmethyltramadol, a chemical otherwise encountered as a metabolite of the pain medication tramadol (Ultram.)
 This combination increases the depressive effects on the central nervous system and Krypton use has been blamed for several deaths in Sweden.

 Judging by research done on chronic, high-dose kratom users in Thailand, there are several unusual long-term side effects of kratom abuse, such as:

 - Hyperpigmentation, or darkening of the facial skin.

 However, available evidence does not suggest that long-term kratom use damages organs or other parts of the body.

 The most significant danger posed by long-term kratom use is the development of dependence and addiction.
 Some chemicals found in the drug activate opiate signaling in the brain and, in doing so, help mitigate the withdrawal symptoms caused by addictive opioid drugs such as heroin and oxycodone.
 These features strongly suggest that kratom itself can be addictive, and evidence from users supports this view.

-Long-term users, whether in Southeast Asia or the West, have been reported to become tolerant to kratom and require progressively larger doses of the drug to experience the same effects.
-Some long-term users eventually develop compulsive drug taking behavior and are unable to stop their intake despite harmful effects from the drug or negative life consequences due to their drug use.
+Long-term kratom users, whether in Southeast Asia or the West, have been reported to become tolerant to kratom and require progressively larger doses of the drug to experience the same effects.
+Some long-term users eventually develop compulsive drug taking behavior and are unable to stop their intake, despite experiencing negative consequences of their substance use.

 - High blood pressure.